LSI Logic

-LSI Logic Corporation, an American company founded in Santa Clara, California, was a pioneer in the ASIC and EDA industries.
+LSI Logic Corporation was an American company founded in Santa Clara, California, was a pioneer in the ASIC and EDA industries.
 It evolved over time to design and sell semiconductors and software that accelerated storage and networking in data centers, mobile networks and client computing.

 In April 2007, LSI Logic merged with Agere Systems and rebranded the firm as LSI Corporation.

 On May 6, 2014, LSI Corporation was acquired by Avago Technologies (now known as Broadcom Inc.) for $6.6 billion.